ChrisMcKee/hanu/README.md

 !whisper I love turtles
 ```

-For the command to be recognised.
+For the command to be recognized.
 Setting the bot to not reply only means it will listen to
 all messages in an attempt to find a command (except help will only be printed when bot is mentioned).

 Also, the `ConversationInterface` was changed to just `Convo` to save your wrists: